luxodd/arcade-documentation/docs/arcade-launch/unity-plugin/in-game-transactions.md

 - Display **only one popup at a time**.
 If you have your own overlays/pauses, block additional input while the popup is active.
 - Handlers should be **idempotent**: if a repeated response or signal arrives, it should not break the game state.
 - Always handle **End** as a fallback in all game states (even during pause or scene transitions).
+- For **Restart**, remember: the system restarts automatically — the game only needs to send results before showing the popup.

 ---